Telios-org/nebula-drive/README.md

     publicKey,
     secretKey
   },
+  joinSwarm: true | false // Optionally set whether or not to join hyperswarm when starting the drive.
+Defaults to true.
   swarmOpts: { // Set server to true to start this drive as a server and announce its public key to the network
     server: true | false,
     client: true | false